nirmalsinhp/read_notes/modernCPP.md

 - unique_ptr<T[]> for arrays.
 - make_unique as factory function to create unique ptrs.
 - unique_ptr<T, void(f*) (T*)> up (new T(), &f); -- custom deleter.
+- A function taking a unique_ptr by value shows transfer of ownership.(sink)

 ### Use std::shared_ptr for shared-ownership resource management.
 - shared ownership semantics, similar to garbage collection